mai-space/pwa-cranach-digital-archive/README.md

 #### To-Do:
 - Code Refactoring
 - Style/Theme Completion in Cooperation with @inf166
-- Implementation of Advanced PWA Functionality
+- Implementation of PWA Functionality

 ### 15.08.2019
 #### Done: